flaviogheri/remla/README.md

 Pylint gives a quality score.
 10/10 is the best possible score. flake8 gives the number of issues.
 0 is the best possible score.

+New pylint checkers have also been added according to common ML smells.
+These can be found in src/checkers.